JPADN/hybrid_kemtls_tests/README.md

 Launches various TLS servers for each combination of the Key Exchange and Authentication algorithms that are in the same security level (when performing KEMTLS, the same algorithm is used for the key exchange and authentication).

-The TLS servers will perform Hybrid KEMTLS or Hybrid PQTLS, depending on the flags that it receives.
+The TLS servers will perform Hybrid KEMTLS, Hybrid PQTLS or classic TLS, depending on the flags that it receives.

 ### Required flags